Why do we use $rootScope.$broadcast in AngularJS?

-$rootScope.$broadcast is used to broadcast a “global” event which can be caught by any listener of that particular scope.
+The $rootScope.$broadcast is used to broadcast a “global” event that can be caught by any listener of that particular scope.
 The descendant scopes can catch and handle this event by using $scope.$on.

 $rootScope.$broadcast(name, args) $scope.$on(name, listener);